Platypus: Venom

 The calcaneus spur on the male's hind limb is used to inject venom.

-While both male and female platypuses are born with back ankle spurs, only the males retain them into adulthood.
+Male platypuses are born with back ankle spurs.
+Females are born with a vestigial spur sheath, but lose these as they mature.
 Similar spurs are found on many archaic mammal groups, indicating that this was an ancient general characteristic among mammals.
 The spurs of the male inject venom, which is powerful enough to inflict pain in humans.
-Starting from the wounded area, the affect limb develops edema (swelling via fluid buildup) which can lead to an excruciating hyperalgesia (heightened sensitivity to pain) that can last as long as months.
+Starting from the wounded area, the affected limb develops edema (swelling via fluid buildup) which can lead to an excruciating hyperalgesia (heightened sensitivity to pain) that can last as long as months.

 The venom is composed largely of defensin-like proteins (DLPs) produced by the immune system, some of which are unique to the species.
 It is produced in kidney-shaped alveolar glands located in each of the thighs of the hind limbs and connected to the spur.
 The venomous spurs of male platypuses serve as weapons in battles with other males for breeding.

 Distribution and habitat

-The platypus is native to the freshwaters of eastern Australia, from Queenland to Tasmania (including King Island but not the Furneaux Group).
+The platypus is native to the freshwaters of eastern Australia, from Queensland to Tasmania (including King Island but not the Furneaux Group).
 It was believed to be extinct on the South Australian mainland, with the last sighting recorded at Renmark in 1975.
 Platypuses were captively bred at Warrawong Sanctuary in 1990-91.
 In October 2020 a nesting platypus was filmed in the wild after the previously abandoned Sanctuary reopened.
 There is a population on Kangaroo Island introduced in the 1920s, said to stand at 150 individuals in the Rocky River region of Flinders Chase National Park.
 In the 2019–20 Australian bushfire season, large portions of the island burned, decimating wildlife.
 However, SA Department for Environment and Water recovery teams worked to restore their habitat, with a number of sightings reported by April 2020.
 The platypus has almost disappeared from the Murray–Darling Basin, possibly due to poor water management.
 Platypuses can be found in a variety of freshwater habitats including rivers, streams, lakes and lagoon-like pools.
 The surrounding terrestrial environment includes tropical rainforests and colder alpine areas.